Beyond Brâncuși – 6 Sculptors with a Minimalist Aesthetic

 Hilde Van Sumere

 Belgian sculptor Hilde Van Sumere (1932 – 2013) is known for her abstract works characterized by lines, textures, and colors.
-Her sculptures showed a minimalist, geometric nature and always strive for balance and harmony.
+Her sculptures showed a minimalist, geometric nature and constantly striving for balance and harmony.
 A particular influence for her was a trip to Carrara, Italy, in the late 1960s, where she discovered white marble, which from then on became her favorite material.
-However, she also worked with materials such as steel, wood or Plexiglas.
+However, she also worked with materials such as steel, wood, or Plexiglas.
 Her sculptures radiate calm and balance, capturing the essence of silence.
+Explore her works here.

 However, these six artists are just a few examples of contemporary sculptors, whether inspired by Constantin Brâncuși or not, who consistently pursue a minimalist aesthetic in their work.
 In doing so, they continue Brâncuși’s legacy and demonstrate to us that the possibilities of sculpture are far from exhausted.